Module refinery.units.formats.office.vbapc

 def handles(cls, data) -> bool:

-return data[:4] == B'\xD0\xCF\x11\xE0'
+if data[:4] == B'\xD0\xCF\x11\xE0':

 def __init__(